- What is an Ambulatory EEG (AMB EEG) test?

 - Do not unplug the monitoring hub (you may briefly leave the room or move it to another room if needed)

 Ambulatory EEG testing can give your doctor the valuable information they need to make an accurate diagnosis.
-With Seer Medical’s simple and convenient video-EEG-ECG testing, you can get the benefits of having the most comprehensive type of ambulatory EEG test right from your home.
+With Seer Medical’s simple and convenient video-EEG testing, you can get the benefits of having the most comprehensive type of ambulatory EEG test right from your home.